abtion/guidelines/career/ladder.md

 #### Impactful
 - [ ] Capable of providing support for their area, including systems they are not familiar with.
-- [ ] Requires minimal guidance from seniors and can help unblock juniors when necessary.

 #### Simple
 - [ ] Creates simple method / functions that most static code analysers would accept.